MSarm-DSML/Intertype-Superconductivity/README.md

-# Information
+# General Information
- - My dissertation is written in english, please ignore "DISSERTAÇÃO", it is the equivalent of "dissertation".

  - Soon I will add the programs running behind the scene, for now, you are free to have an appreciation of the results which are in the final prep. stage to publication.
+Most of calculations were done in the software Mathematica.

 # On intertype superconductivity